apache/calcite/site/_docs/howto.md

 # Make sure that there are no junk files in the sandbox
 git clean -xn

-# For the dry run, edit the docker/dockerhub/Dockerfile
-patch -p1 <<EOF
-diff --git a/docker/src/main/dockerhub/Dockerfile b/docker/src/main/dockerhub/Dockerfile
-index 4617a4e..4ccd97f 100644
---- a/docker/src/main/dockerhub/Dockerfile
-+++ b/docker/src/main/dockerhub/Dockerfile
-@@ -23,3 +23,3 @@ RUN mkdir -p /home/avatica/classpath
-# This line must be preserved.
-The Maven build will verify this version matches its version
--ARG AVATICA_VERSION="1.12.0"
-+ARG AVATICA_VERSION="1.12.0-SNAPSHOT"
-EOF

 # Do a dry run of the release:prepare step, which sets version numbers.
 # Typically we increment minor version: If X.Y.Z is 1.11.0, X2.Y2.Z2 is 1.12.0.
 # Note X.Y.Z is the current version we're trying to release, and X2.Y2.Z2 is the next development version.
 # For example, if I am currently building a release for 1.11.0, X.Y.Z would be 1.11.0 and X2.Y2.Z2 would be 1.12.0.
-./mvnw -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare
+./mvnw -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare -Darguments=-DskipDockerCheck

-# If you have multiple GPG keys, you can select the key used to sign the release by appending `-Darguments=-Dgpg.keyname=your_key_id`:
+# If you have multiple GPG keys, you can select the key used to sign the release by appending `-Dgpg.keyname=${your.key.id}` to `-Darguments`:
-./mvnw -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare -Darguments=-Dgpg.keyname=your_key_id
+./mvnw -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare -Darguments="-DskipDockerCheck -Dgpg.keyname=${your.key.id}"

 {% endhighlight %}